-Configurable apps offer a swift and effective way to share web map content with the right audience.
-Each configurable app is built to provide a focused experience for users while answering common spatial questions like what hospitals are nearby?
+Instant apps offer a swift and effective way to share web map content with the right audience.
+Each Instant app is built to provide a focused experience for users while answering common spatial questions like what hospitals are nearby?
 How complete is my field inspection data?
 How are trail conditions based on public reporting?
 But often the primary goal of a configurable app is to show off a map with data for users to view and explore.
-The Minimalist configurable app has been a popular choice for showcasing a web map with just the right amount of tools and options.
+The existing Minimalist configurable app has been a popular choice for showcasing a web map with just the right amount of tools and options.
 This app puts emphasis on the map with a clean and updated user interface.
-With the March 2020 update of ArcGIS Online, we are excited to release a beta version of the next generation Minimalist.
+With the March 2020 update of ArcGIS Online, we are excited to release a beta version of the next generation Minimalist, our first Instant App.

 Introducing: Minimalist (beta)